 Elizabeth is an associate in the firm’s Litigation and Enforcement group.
 She focuses her practice on white collar criminal defense, governmental and internal investigations, and related civil litigation.
-Her experience includes representing companies in matters involving the Foreign Corruption Practices Act, government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.
+Her experience includes representing companies in matters involving the Foreign Corrupt Practices Act, government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.

 - Representing a public company in an SEC accounting investigation.

 - Conducting investigation in India for a medical device company into alleged fraud and corruption.

 - Representing a medical device company pursuant to its global anti-corruption resolution with the United States Security Exchange Commission, and its ongoing independent compliance consultant oversight through 2020.

 - Conducting investigations in Brazil and India for a leading global life sciences company into alleged fraud and corruption.

 - Assisting with a global post-merger anti-corruption risk assessment for a publicly-traded multinational pharmaceutical company following a material acquisition of another multinational.